aws/aws-auto-scaling-custom-resource/README.md

 ## 4. Configure SSL/HTTPS

-To configure the SSL/HTTPS connection between the API Gateway and your backend system, you need to download the ProdClientCertificate and PreProdClientCertificate from API Gateway.
+To configure the SSL/HTTPS connection between the API Gateway and your backend system, you need to download the `ProdClientCertificate` and `PreProdClientCertificate` from API Gateway.

-Get the `API Gateway Client Cert` Outputvalue(s) from the describe-stacks command from the previous step.
+Using the `describe-stacks` command from the previous step, get the `API Gateway Client Cert` output values.

-Pass the following cli commands, replacing the `client-certificate-id` with your own, and save the certificate output.
+Once you have the certificates, you can run the following AWS CLI commands, replacing the `client-certificate-id` with your own values, and save the certificate output.

-`aws apigateway get-client-certificate --client-certificate-id frw3tnx --output text`
+`aws apigateway get-client-certificate --client-certificate-id MIIDVDCCAr0CAQAweTEeMBwG...frw3tnx --output text`

-`aws apigateway get-client-certificate --client-certificate-id tt3rdw --output text`
+`aws apigateway get-client-certificate --client-certificate-id MIIDoTCCAwqgAwIBAgIMCRkox...tt3rdw --output text`

 For more information, see [Use Client-Side SSL Certificates for Authentication by the Backend](https://docs.aws.amazon.com/apigateway/latest/developerguide/getting-started-client-side-ssl-authentication.html) in the *Amazon API Gateway Developer Guide*.

 ## 5. Test the API Gateway Integration